INGEOTEC/NLP-Course/topics/02TextProcessing.md

 words = {k: v for k, v in voc.voc.items() if not k.count('~')}
 ```

-Variable `voc` contains the frequency of words and bigrams and some useful functions to distill the information and perform an exploratory data analysis on the data.
+Variable `voc` contains the frequency of the words and bigrams and some useful functions to distill the information and perform an exploratory data analysis on the data.
 The raw data is stored in a dictionary on the variable `voc.voc`.
 The bi-grams are identified with the character '~', e.g., 'of~the' corresponds to the bi-gram of the words _of_ and _the_.
-Finally, the variable `words` contains the frequency of words.
+Finally, the variable `words` contains the frequency of the words.

 A traditional approach to explore the information of a list of words and their frequencies is to create a word cloud.
-The following figure is the word cloud of the frequency of words retrieved from `text_models.`
+The following figure is the word cloud of the frequency of the words retrieved from `text_models.`

 ![Word Cloud (MX)](/NLP-Course/assets/images/wordcloud_mx.png)